EzgiLenaS/video_calling/README.md

 - [#0020] Use headphones to avoid audio echo during calls.
 - [#0023] Update dependencies regularly for smoother builds.
 - [#0026] Update dependencies regularly for smoother builds.
+- [#0029] Share only a single window for better privacy.

 ### Status
 - [#0006] Average call setup time < 500ms in last tests.